Cromer Shoal Chalk Beds Marine Conservation Zone (MCZ)

 Crabs and lobsters are typically fished in the MCZ from beach-launched vessels that are under 10 metres in length, and often worked single-handed.
 The crabs and lobsters are caught using pots made from steel, plastic and/or wood.
 The pots are connected by rope with an anchor and a buoy at each end.
 These strings of pots are called ‘shanks’.
 There may be between 10 and 40 pots per shank.
 Pots are baited and then “set” at sea at locations determined by local knowledge and experience, then left for a period (typically a few days) before being hauled (lifted out of the water) and the catch emptied and sorted.
 Undersized crabs and lobsters are returned to the sea immediately, as are soft-shelled or egg-bearing individuals.
 There is little to no bycatch associated with this fishing method.
 The overall scale of the fishery (e.g. number of pots used per vessel) has increased over time although catch per unit effort (the number of crabs/lobsters caught relative to the level of activity) has remained relatively stable.

-The fishery is prosecuted by some fishermen year-round, but the main season is between late March to October with typically a slower period over the winter months, following the activity of the crabs.
+The fishery is undertaken by some fishermen year-round, but the main season is between late March to October with typically a slower period over the winter months, following the activity of the crabs.

 In 2018, Eastern IFCA assessed the impact of commercial fisheries on the MCZ.
 At that time, potting was not found to hinder the conservation objectives of the site.
 However, subsequent evidence has been identified that links potting fisheries to physical damage to chalk outcrops.
 In August 2020, the statutory nature conservation body, Natural England, provided Eastern IFCA with formal advice about the impact of crab and lobster pot fishing within the Cromer Shoal MCZ.

-In summary, a study conducted in 2019 by Natural England and the University of Essex found that potting activity can damage rugged chalk (the raised structures of exposed chalk that are found in the inshore part of the MCZ).
-Although individual incidents of damage are small, collectively their effect hinders the conservation objectives of the MCZ (the reasons why the site was designated).
+This advice, based on a study conducted in 2019 by Natural England and the University of Essex found that potting activity can damage rugged chalk (the raised structures of exposed chalk that are found in the inshore part of the MCZ).
+The advice indicated that although individual incidents of damage are small, collectively their effect hinders the conservation objectives of the MCZ (the reasons why the site was designated).
 Pots that are left in the water for longer periods, particularly if they are lost, are the most damaging.

-Eastern IFCA are committed to working closely with the fishing industry and Natural England in a collaborative approach to better understand and mitigate the impact of potting on the chalk whilst also seeking to minimise impacts on industry.
+Since receiving the advice, Eastern IFCA has been working closely with the fishing industry and Natural England in a collaborative approach to better understand and mitigate the impact of potting on the chalk whilst also seeking to minimise impacts on industry.
+To enable the participation of a wider range of stakeholders, and in recognition of the existence of wider sources of information and knowledge, a Stakeholder Group has been set up to make suggestions and provide feedback to help inform decision-making.
+Read more about Eastern IFCA’s approach to management below.

-ARM requires further research and monitoring of the habitats and potting activity, and the effects of their interaction.
-It will require input from fishermen to be successful and ensure the best outcome.
-To provide space and time for this collaborative work, three interconnected groups have been established to carry the work forward:
+ARM requires further and ongoing research and monitoring of the habitats and potting activity, and the effects of their interaction.
+It will require input from fishermen and other relevant stakeholders to be successful and ensure the best outcome.
+To provide space and time for this collaborative work, four interconnected contributing bodies have been established to carry the work forward:

-- A research ‘task and finish’ group – bringing together scientists, fishermen, and other key advisors to draw on their knowledge to determine what information is required, how to get it, and then to deliver the research.
+- A Research and Development Task and Finish Group – responsible for providing the scientific evidence required by the Project Board to inform the ARM approach.
+This Group brings together scientists, fishermen, and other key advisors to draw on their knowledge to determine what information is required, how to get it, and then to deliver the research.
+More information can be found in the Terms of Reference.

-Keep up to date with regular updates on the ARM work as it progresses by following along with our news page.
+Keep up to date with regular updates on the ARM work as it progresses by following along with our news page and social media channels.
 Direct links to all Cromer Shoal MCZ related news posted on our main news page can be found below.
-There will be quick updates posted, directed primarily at stakeholders, about the work underway.

 To speak to an officer at Eastern IFCA about this work, please contact us.